Skip to content

 Each year we welcome between 20 and 30 fellows with diverse backgrounds and experiences in the field of public policy to join the STG community.

-The fellowships commence in September (for five or ten months) or February (for five months only).
+The fellowships commence in September (for five or ten months).
 The fellows have minimum 10 years of professional experience, and the programme is open to all nationalities.

 Once accepted into the programme, the fellows are regarded as full citizens of the STG and enjoy many benefits, but also agree to a set of responsibilities to the community.